The Ultimate Two Week Newfoundland Road Trip

-Dildo Brewing Company, E&E Drive-In, The Quay, Yes B’Y Indian Kitchen of Dildo
+Dildo Brewing Company, The Quay, Yes B’Y Indian Kitchen of Dildo

 What to Do

-See the canals, take in the view from the Brigus Tunnel, get a photo with the Dildo sign, see a show by Perchance Theatre, hike the Burnt Head trail, go berry picking
+See the canals, take in the view from the Brigus Tunnel, get a photo with the Dildo sign, hike the Burnt Head trail, go berry picking

 Driving Time: Dilo – Trinity 2h15 (188km)